ooni/ooni.org/content/post/2025-announcing-ooni-new-anonymous-credential-system/index.md

 While full Sybil-resistance remains an application-layer problem (e.g. registration rate-limiting), authenticated measurement_count and probe_age buckets provide meaningful friction to would-be attackers.

 If you’re a cryptographer, implementer, or just curious, **we welcome feedback** — this work is meant to serve the global OONI community safely and transparently.
+We recommend sharing feedback on the [ooni-dev mailing list](https://lists.torproject.org/mailman3/postorius/lists/ooni-dev.lists.torproject.org/), the [ooni slack channel](https://slack.ooni.org/) or privately via our [contact information](https://ooni.org/about/#contact).

 Stay tuned for deeper dives into the protocol design, performance benchmarks, and how sigma-rs will ship inside the next major OONI Probe release.